nairadithya/nairadithya/README.md

 <h2 align="center">
 Hi there 👋
 </h2>

 I am Adithya.
 I'm a student at Amrita School Of Engineering, Bangalore.
-I am currently pursuing a B. Tech in Artificial Intelligence And Data Science.
+I am currently pursuing a B. Tech in AI And Data Science.

-I'm interested in artificial intelligence, software, science and art.

 I am a believer in the [IndieWeb](https://indieweb.org), and using technology to express yourself.